abhirupchak/Computer-Science/README.md

 - **Packets**: Small units of data transmitted over a network, integral to the internet's functioning.
 - **Firewalls**: Protect networks from unauthorized access.
 - **APIs**: Allow different software components to communicate with each other.
+- **Docker**: Docker is a platform to simplify the process of containing, deploying, and running applications by packaging them all into simple conatainers which can be deployed on any system.
+This removes the problem of "It doesn't work on my system".

 ---